R-macos/recipes/README.md

  * `TAR` path to the `tar` program.
 Note that the build system assumes a tar version that is smart enough to handle all common compression formats (`gzip`, `bzip2`, `xz`) automatically.

+ * `PREFIX` defaults to `usr/local` and is the prefix for all builds.
+   Note that no special effort is made for packages to respect that prefix at compile/link time, it is only passed to `--prefix` and used to package the final tar ball.
+The recipes can use `{$prefix}` (exact match) to substitute for the _relative_ prefix path (i.e., without the leading `/`).
+This is not done at the shell level, but rather a substitution when generating the `Makefile`.

+ * `NOSUDO` if set to anything non-empty, if doesn't use `sudo` in the unpackgaing step.
+This is mainly useful for user-space installations when setting `PREFIX` to a location owned by the user.